zlehmann/js-object-oriented-bind-call-apply-readme-v-000/README.md

 `this` refers to the `User` instance context receiving the method call.
 We are in that context when our callback function is defined.
 Using `bind` here lets us keep `this` referring to the `User` context.

-From inside the `some` method, when the callback function is invoked - the context would be global, except that the `this` is already bound to the `User` instance.

 ## A Brief Look at Arrow Functions